awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 After you import your data into a dataset and create an output Amazon S3 bucket, you can export the data to the bucket for analysis\. **To export a dataset using the Amazon Personalize console, you create a dataset export job\.
 For information about creating an Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the *Amazon Simple Storage Service User Guide*\.

-Before you export a dataset, make sure that your Amazon Personalize service\-linked role can access and write to your output Amazon S3 bucket\.
+Before you export a dataset, make sure that your Amazon Personalize service role can access and write to your output Amazon S3 bucket\.
 See [Dataset export job permissions requirements](#export-permissions)\.

 **To create a dataset export job \(console\)**